Assessing the status of various irrigation methods in Hokmabad lands of Tabriz city with the Charles Burt method

 Authors

 2 Ph.D.
-Candidate, Department of Irrigation and Reclamation Engineering, College of Agriculture and Natural Resources, University of Tehran, Karaj, Iran.
+Student, Department of Irrigation and Reclamation Engineering, Faculty of Agriculture and Natural Resources, University of Tehran, Karaj, Iran

-3 Head of Department of Drainage, Yekom Consulting Engineers Company, Tehran, Iran.
+3 Head, Department of Drainage, Yekom Consulting Engineers Company, Tehran, Iran

-4 Manager of Department of Irrigation and Drainage, Yekom Consulting Engineers Company, Tehran, Iran.
+4 Manager, Department of Irrigation and Drainage, Yekom Consulting Engineers Company, Tehran, Iran

 Abstract